rodralez/NaveGo/README.md

 We would like to thank to many people that have contribute to make NaveGo a better tool:

-* Dr. Juan Ignacio Giribet (Universidad Nacional de Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GNSS systems.
+* Dr. Juan Ignacio Giribet (National University of Buenos Aires, Argentina) for this continuous support on theory aspects of INS/GNSS systems.

 * Dr. Charles K. Toth (The Ohio State University, USA), Dr. Allison Kealy, and M.Sc.
-Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GNSS datasets, and in particular, for Azmir's unselfish help.
+Azmir Hasnur-Rabiain (both from The University of Melbourne, Australia) for generously sharing IMU and GNSS datasets, and in particular, for Azmir's unselfish support and help.

 * Prof. Zhu, Dr. Yang, and Mr. Bo Sun, all from the Laboratory of Precision Measuring Technology and Instruments, Tianjin University, Tianjin, China, for contributing with IMU static measurements to test Allan variance routines.